scala/docs.scala-lang/_style/declarations.md

         List("").foldLeft(0, (b: Int, a: String) => b + a.length)
         List("").foldLeft[Int](0, _ + _.length)

-For complex DSLs, or with type-names that are long, it can be difficult to fit the entire signature on one line.
+For complex DSLs, or with type names that are long, it can be difficult to fit the entire signature on one line.
 For those cases there are several different styles in use: